 Yes, we will help with Family and Medical Leave Act (FMLA), short-term and long-term disability paperwork.

 Most major insurance plans are accepted, including Medicare.

 If you, a friend, or someone you love might be struggling with an emotional or substance abuse problem, help is just a phone call away.

 If any of the behaviors below are affecting you or a loved one at work, home or school, a phone call is the first step toward healing.

-Please call our intake and referral clinicians at 972-283-6222 for a free, confidential assessment.
+Please call our intake and referral clinicians at 972-283-6222 for a no cost, confidential assessment.
 We are available 24 Hours a day, 7 days a week including holidays.

 At Hickory Trail Hospital, our goal during the assessment process is for everyone to feel comfortable and informed.
 A licensed intake and referral clinician will ask about current concerns as well as past medical and psychiatric history.
 If applicable, any drug and/or alcohol abuse will be addressed.
 An assessment allows us to efficiently and effectively evaluate current symptoms so that we may identify a program and referrals which best meet the needs of the client.
 A family member or friend may be present during the assessment process, as this may be helpful for assistance and support.

 This assessment is not a psychiatric evaluation.
 Rather, it is to determine whether a hospital stay or some other type of service would be beneficial.
 Once the assessment is complete, our Intake & Referral clinician will discuss the recommendation and then make a determination

 Please bring the following information to expedite the assessment process: